kubernetes/contributor-site/content/en/blog/2023/sig-network-blixt-ebpf-rust-in-kubernetes.md

 API][gwapi] maintainers) realized it had significant potential to help us move our `TCPRoute` and `UDPRoute` support forward, which had been sort of "stuck in alpha" at the time due to a lack of conformance tests being developed for them.
-At the same time various others in the SIG Network community developed an interest in the project due to the rapid growth of eBPFs use on Kubernetes.
+At the same time, various others in the SIG Network community developed an interest in the project due to the rapid growth of eBPFs use on Kubernetes.
 Given the potential for benefit to the Kubernetes ecosystem and the growing interest, Kong decided it would be helpful to [donate the project to Kubernetes SIGs][donation] to benefit upstream Kubernetes.

-Over several months we rewrote the project in [Rust][rust] (from C) due to a strong contingency of Rust knowledge (and interest) between us developing the project and an active interest in the burgeoning [Aya project][aya] (a Rust framework for developing eBPF programs).
-We did eventually move the control-plane (specifically) to [Golang][go] however, so that we could take advantage of the [Kubebuilder][kb] and [controller-runtime][ctrl] ecosystems.
+Over several months we rewrote the project in [Rust][rust] (from C), due to a strong contingency of Rust knowledge (and interest) between us developing the project and an active interest in the burgeoning [Aya project][aya] (a Rust framework for developing eBPF programs).
+We did eventually move the control plane (specifically) to [Golang][go] however, so that we could take advantage of the [Kubebuilder][kb] and [controller-runtime][ctrl] ecosystems.
-Additionally, we augmented our custom program loader (in eBPF, you generally write "loaders" which load your BPF byte code into the Kernel) with [Bpfd][bpfd]: a project adjacent to us in the Rust + eBPF ecosystem which [solves several security and ergonomic problems with managing BPF programs on Linux systems][bpfdwhy].
+Additionally, we augmented our custom program loader (in eBPF, you generally write "loaders" which load your BPF byte code into the Kernel) with [Bpfd][bpfd]: a project adjacent to us in the Rust + eBPF ecosystem, which [solves several security and ergonomic problems with managing BPF programs on Linux systems][bpfdwhy].